OpenDreamKit/OpenDreamKit.github.io/acknowledge.md

 2020 research and innovation programme under grant agreement No 676541.''

-To acknowledge financial support from OpenDreamKit in software, workshops, etc, please use the followingL
+To acknowledge financial support from OpenDreamKit in software, workshops, etc, please use the following:

 ``We acknowledge financial support from the [OpenDreamKit](http://opendreamkit.org/)